Worldsheet for Generalized Veneziano Amplitudes: Introduction

 In this paper, we propose a worldsheet action for a class of generalized Veneziano amplitudes introduced by Mandelstam \cite{Mandelstam:1968czc}, which depends on three parameters \footnote{We set the parameter $a$ in \cite{Mandelstam:1968czc} to $1$ by rescaling $s$ and $t$.
 We also introduced a new parameter $\lambda$ following \cite{Haring:2023zwu}.}, $b$, $\lambda$ and $\delta$:

+For $\lambda=b=0$ or $\delta=b=0$, this reduces to (the polarization-independent part of) the Veneziano amplitude while this agrees with the open bosonic string amplitude upon setting $b=1$ and $\delta=0$.
 Our construction uses the {\it chiral composite linear dilaton theory} (CLD) introduced in our earlier work \cite{Komatsu:2025sqo}.
 Using this framework, we also compute higher-point amplitudes and closed-string analogs.
 Unlike the open-string four-point case, these extensions are not fully crossing symmetric due to hidden quantum numbers carried by the strings.
 Nonetheless they can be made symmetric in several specific channels, retaining part of the dual resonance structure.